 Start simple: start cleaning.

-- Prioritize your in-office cleaning
+- Prioritize your in-office cleaning policies.

 This might seem like an odd place to start if you’re considering workplace changes to accommodate your remote workforce, but it’s important that you address your physical plant first.